Doctors save lives, except when they don't. - Jon Barron [Link]

 To understand why many take to homeopathic remedies and certain flower essences and go on to stick to such things, the ideas of Drs Harold S. Burr and Leonard J. Ravitz Jr. offer much help along with ideas set forth by the old homeopath James T. Kent, and likewise do research findings of Dr Karin Lenger.
 To "knit" the ideas of such fields better together, ideas from biomagnetic explorations may help too, although it depends on what meanings are put into the word 'biomagnetism' also.

 Remedies and many other problems are also found in the Kinnes Materia Medica and Remedy Finder (Repertory) of guiding symptoms.
-The much used Boericke Materia Medica is on-line to browse for those who want to.
-Likewise are Dr Edward Bach's guidelines and descriptions of flower essences.
-See its introduction for more details.
+Boericke Materia Medica is on-line to browse for those who want to [Boericke presentation.
+Likewise are Dr Edward Bach's guidelines and descriptions of flower essences and essences of other plant parts.

 Idealists may devote their lives for years to some grand cause and later get much disappointed and filled with regrets and remorse.
 After investing efforts, time, devotion, while somehow failing to get as much of value in return, do we feel out of step?
 Awfully disappointed?
 Blunted?